 To clarify, we’re going to focus our comments here on how event exhibitors will be affected by the new regulations.

 For the majority of event and trade show exhibitors, their primary goal is to capture leads by collecting contact details of event attendees.
 GDPR & PECR will have a profound impact on the way businesses can capture, process and follow-up with leads during and after an event.
 For event lead capture, there are two major considerations for gathering data in a way that complies with both the GDPR & PECR:

-One thing it’s important to note is that the GDPR covers all personally identifiable information – so business email addresses and phone numbers are covered under this legislation.
+One thing it’s important to note is that the GDPR has a wide definition of personal data – as an example, business email addresses and phone numbers are also covered under this legislation.